Global existence of strong solutions with large oscillations and vacuum to the compressible nematic liquid crystal flows in 3D bounded domains: Abstract

 \section{Abstract}

 We investigate compressible nematic liquid crystal flows in three-dimensional (3D) bounded domains with slip boundary condition for velocity and Neumann boundary condition for orientation field.
 By applying piecewise-estimate method and delicate analysis based on the effective viscous flux and vorticity, we derive the global existence and uniqueness of strong solutions provided that the initial total energy is suitably small.
-In particular, our result shows that blow up mechanism for local strong solutions obtained by Huang-Wang-Wen (Arch.
+Our result is an extension of the works of Huang--Wang--Wen (J. Differential Equations 252: 2222--2265, 2012) and Li--Xu--Zhang (J. Math.
+Fluid Mech.
+20: 2105--2145, 2018), where the local strong solutions in three dimensions and the global strong solutions for 3D Cauchy problem were established, respectively.
+Moreover, it also shows that blow up mechanism for local strong solutions obtained by Huang--Wang--Wen (Arch.
 Ration.
 Mech.
 Anal.
-204:285--311, 2012) cannot occur.
-Moreover, it is also an extension of the work of Li-Xu-Zhang (J. Math.
-Fluid Mech.
-20:2105--2145, 2018), where the global strong solutions for 3D Cauchy problem were established.
+204: 285--311, 2012) cannot occur if the initial total energy is sufficiently small.

 \textit{Key words and phrases}.
 Compressible nematic liquid crystal flows; global strong solutions; slip boundary condition; large oscillations.

 2020 \textit{Mathematics Subject Classification}.
 76A15; 76N10; 35Q35.